jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 The [ErgoDox][] is a split-hand ergonomic keyboard with mechanical switches and open source firmware running on a [Teensy][] microcontroller.
 While other keyboards offer [dip-switches][codekeyboard] or GUI config tools, the firmware and layout(s) can be [built from source][0] on the command line or through MassDrop's [layout configuration tool][].
 Flashing a new build onto the ErgoDox is easy with the multi-platform [Teensy loader][].
 And the hardware side is equally customizable with [many][3] [beautiful][4] [examples][5].

 Because of this flexibility, I've been able to [program my own Colemak layout][mylayout] that adds a layer for common programming symbols on and near the home row, while enjoying a more ergonomic experience by allowing me to separate, rotate, and pitch the keyboard halves as needed.
-It also has a QWERTY layer for guests and when I want to play a game (I'm *farrrrr* too ~~efficient~~ lazy to remap every game).
+My layout also has a QWERTY layer for guests and when I want to play a game (I'm *farrrrr* too ~~lazy~~ efficient to remap keys every game).

 ## About the Ergodox